Routing in Quantum Repeater Networks with Mixed Efficiency Figures: Performance Evaluation

-Due to topology, the path length of grid vs.\ cylindrical networks is between 7 and 11 hops (or 13 only for the cylindrical case), with an average path length 8.61 (grid) and 9 (cylindrical).
-As already introduced, paths are never blocked in a cylindrical network, while the blocking probability in the grid network, which has less resources (links), is found to be 0.28.
+Due to topology, the path length of grid vs. cylindrical networks is between 7 and 11 hops (or 13 only for the cylindrical case), with an average path length of 8.61 (grid) and 9 (cylindrical).
+As already introduced, paths are never blocked in a cylindrical network, while the blocking probability in the grid network, which has fewer resources (links), is found to be 0.28.
+This is a direct implication of more resources (i.e., additional links) in cylindrical networks.
+Importantly, it should be noted that the paths which are blocked in the grid network are redundant for any practical purposes of establishing end-to-end entanglement, and therefore, these are not considered in figure~\ref{fig:fid_vs_hq}.

 In figures~\ref{fig:fid_vs_hq}a and \ref{fig:fid_vs_hq}c we report the average fidelity when $\xi$ increases from 0 to 1, i.e., when the network has an increasing fraction of HQ nodes.
 As expected, all the curves increase with $\xi$, and shorter paths have a higher fidelity.
 We note that the presence of the 13-hops paths in the cylindrical case yields a slightly decreased average fidelity (0.3896 vs.\ 0.3972 for the grid case -- not shown in the plots).

 The fidelity is also reported in figures~\ref{fig:fid_vs_hq}b and \ref{fig:fid_vs_hq}d as box plots.
 As can be seen, for $\xi < 0.32$ in the grid network and for $\xi < 0.36$ in the cylindrical network, fidelity is almost zero apart from outliers.
 Hence, it is of no use to upgrade 32\% in the grid network and 36\% in the cylindrical network of LQ nodes to the more expensive/sophisticated HQ nodes.
 The LQ nodes are observed to be bottlenecks in the performance for both grid and cylindrical networks.
 Fidelity is barely 0.5 even if $\xi$ is 0.8 in the grid network and 0.84 in the cylindrical network.
 However, a significant jump in fidelity, of about 50\%, is observed if one more LQ node is replaced with an HQ node for both grid and cylindrical networks.
 In conclusion, to have a useful impact on network performance from switching some of the LQ nodes to HQ nodes in a quantum network, $\xi$ should be very close to 1, i.e., in our simulations at least 0.84 for the grid network and 0.88 for the cylindrical network.